Evaluation

 Comprehensive Cancer Control Program

 The Georgia Comprehensive Cancer Control Program (GCCCP) goals mirror the national cancer prevention and control goals which are to eliminate preventable cancers, ensure all people get the right screening at the right time for the best outcome, and support cancer survivors in a manner that allows them to live longer, healthier lives.
-The strategies that GCCCP implements are comprehensive and coordinated with the goal to improve the health status for the entire population while also seeking to reduce gaps in health status by targeting specific population groups that are disproportionately burdened by the increased risk of cancer.
-The program activities are monitored and evaluated using an
+The strategies that GCCCP implements are comprehensive and coordinated to improve the health status of the entire population while also seeking to reduce gaps in health status by targeting specific population groups that are disproportionately burdened by the increased risk of cancer.
+The program activities are monitored and evaluated using an evaluation plan to guide program activities and determine the effectiveness of program interventions.
+The logic model is used as a guide for program success.

 Community Health Workers for COVID-19 Response and Resilient (CHWI)

-The Georgia Community Health Workers for COVID-19 Response and Resilient within CDPS is a newly instituted 3-year program that focuses on addressing COVID-19 and underlying conditions among populations that are at high risk for developing chronic conditions throughout Georgia.
-Working in collaboration with stakeholders to maintain alignment with
+The Georgia Community Health Workers for COVID-19 Response and Resilient within CDPS was a 3-year program that focused on addressing COVID-19 and underlying conditions among populations that are at high risk for developing chronic conditions throughout Georgia.
+Working in collaboration with stakeholders and following this logic model , the evaluation of CCR the program focused on determining the effectiveness of training, deploying and engaging CHWS in the local communities.
+At the end of the project the Georgia program achieved all of its set goals.
+The program evaluation report showcases the program’s achievements which was to build an infrastructure of the CHWs in Georgia with the goal to improve health outcomes among identified priority populations.

 Georgia Sexual Violence Prevention Program (RPE)